OleAd/GeneralizedSpotifyAnalyser/README.md

 # GeneralizedSpotifyAnalyser
  This should contain scripts that allows for easily analysing Spotify playlists.

- A user guide will follow.
+ A user guide and preprint will follow.

 # Environment
  Made in Spyder 4.0.1